Run the World (TV series): Development

 On October 14, 2019, it was announced that Starz ordered Run the World, the half-hour comedy pilot series created and written by Boomerang writer Leigh Davenport.
 She described the series as "a love letter to Black women and a love letter to Harlem."
 Davenport loosely based the series on her time living in Harlem, where she resided for 12 years working in media.
 She wanted the series to depict a group of well-rounded, supportive friends, in part to contrast the "skewed" representations of Black womanhood on popular reality television shows.
 While living in Harlem, she wrote the script for Run the World with no previous screenwriting experience, and continued to revise it over the course of a decade.
 In 2017 she moved to Los Angeles to pursue writing full-time.
 Eventually, the series was greenlit by Starz.

 The series is produced by SisterLee Productions and Lionsgate Television, through Living Single creator Yvette Lee Bowser's overall deal.
 Davenport is co-executive producer with season one showrunner Bowser.
 Millicent Shelton is the pilot episode director.
 Additional directors include Justin Tipping, Jenée LaMarque, and Nastran Dibai.
 The show's stylists are Patricia Field (known for her work on Sex and the City) and Tracy L. Cox.

 Starz ordered the pilot to series on January 30, 2020.
-On August 27, 2021, Starz renewed the series for a second season and it was announced that Rachelle Williams BenAry joined the series as showrunner, while Bowser will remain co-executive producer.
+On August 27, 2021, Starz renewed the series for a second season and it was announced that Rachelle Williams BenAry joined the series as showrunner, while Bowser remained as co-executive producer.

+On September 25, 2023, Starz canceled the series after two seasons.